A Return to Figure Paintings

-In 2013, I returned to making figure paintings after a long hiatus mostly spent writing crime novels.
-In these pictures, I combined acrylic paint, and occasionally oil colour, with transfer prints.
+In 2013, I returned to making figure paintings.
+I combined acrylic paint, and oil colour, with transfer prints.

-I was inspired to make these paintings following by a number of trips that I made abroad during the previous 5 years.
+I was inspired to make these paintings following a number of trips abroad during the previous 5 years.

-For example, in Breakfast in Marrakech I attempted to capture the sense of colour and the strongly contrasting shadows I found in Morocco.
+For example, in Breakfast in Marrakech I attempted to capture the sense of colour and the strongly contrasting shadows typical of Morocco.